wdavjr/python-quickstart-tutorial/README.md

-# python-quickstart-tutorial
+# Python Quickstart Guide

- Python Quickstart Guide
+## The Simplified beginner's tutorial for Python programming using hands-on projects and real-world applications